 Rotterdam used to be a labourers’ city, which has lived on in its way of thinking characterized by honesty and hard work.

 Rotterdam lost most of its pre-20th century architecture during World War II, when German airstrikes levelled the city.
 Afterwards, Rotterdam was rebuilt according to contemporary design standards leading to its current ultra-modern urban layout.
 Today, there are dozens of incredible buildings inside Rotterdam and the city has the highest concentration of skyscrapers in the Netherlands.

-Most of these mills were built in 17th century in order to drain waterlogged land and prevent flooding.
-Kinderdijk is within biking distance from Rotterdam and several frequent bus services run between both destinations.
+Most of these mills were built in the17th century in order to drain waterlogged land and prevent flooding.
+Kinderdijk is located 25 km east of Rotterdam.
+You can reach the site by bus or boat.

 HOW TO GET TO ROTTERDAM

-- By Train: Rotterdam is connected by an international rail to Belgium and France.
+- By Train: Rotterdam is connected by an international rail to neighboring countries.
 If you are travelling from Antwerp, Brussels or Paris, you can take the high speed train which takes around half hour, 1 and a half hour and around 2 and a half hour respectively to reach Rotterdam.
-Train is also available from Amsterdam, Gouda, Leiden, The Hague and Flushing among other cities.
+Train is also available from Amsterdam, Gouda, Leiden, The Hague and flushing among other cities.
 The rail link is preferred for a cross Europe tour and is a budget friendly way to reach Rotterdam.